maulanamaky/maulanamaky/README.md

 👽 I am interested in Embedded System, DevOps & Cloud Technology.

 ### Fun fact:
+- C++ enjoyer
+- Do manage memory efficient is challenging for small memory computer
-- I really like use open source such as Linux
+- I really like use open source such as Linux, Git, Podman, Opentofu
 - I am so interest everything configuration file with YAML
-- Convert Console to IaC is fun
-- Do manage memory efficient is challenging for small memory computer
 <!--
 **maulanamaky/maulanamaky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.